Kia Soul EV reliability & safety rating

-It’s impossible to give a definite verdict on the Kia’s safety without independent Euro NCAP crash-test results; as of early 2020, the car had yet to be evaluated.
+It’s impossible to give a definite verdict on the Kia’s safety without independent Euro NCAP crash-test results; as of early 2022, the second-generation Soul EV has yet to be evaluated.
 However, with a full suite of active safety aids and driver-assistance systems, it promises to be a very safe car, while the innate reliability of electric motors and Kia's strong reputation also promise great dependability.

 Kia Soul EV reliability & problems

 It’s too early to comment confidently on how reliable the Soul EV will be, but the e-Niro that shares its batteries and much of its architecture has proven very dependable in the time it has been on sale.
 Kia's seven-year/100,000-mile warranty gives further peace of mind, too.